Compare Air New Zealand Credit Cards

 Who is this guide for?

-Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone that’s approved through some of the below links.
+Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone who's approved through some of the links published in this comparison.
 Our research and findings are independent of any bank, credit card issuer, or product manufacturer/service provider, and have not been endorsed by any of these entities.
 Please see our Advertising Policy for more details about how we make money.

 - Because flying is somewhat of a national pastime, Airpoints earning credit card have wide appeal.
 However, due to the annual fees on most cards, this guide is best for those who spend at least $10,000 on their credit cards every year.